Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L1_2dfft.rst

 L1 API for 2-D SSR FFT
 ======================

-2-D SSR FFT is provided as a template function given below:
+2-D SSR FFT is provided as a template function as follows:

 .. code-block:: cpp